Nahuel Huapi National Park: Recreation

 The park offers many avenues for recreation.
-Particular places of interest in this context are the Tronador, Puerto Blest, Victoria Island and the road to the 7 Lakes.
-Other options for recreation are available at the Cerro Catedral, Lopez and Punta Negra.
-Most of the recreation facility revolves around trekking of high mountain and steep hills apart from rafting, skiing in Cerro Catedral, kayaking in Pura Vida, mountain biking, rock-climbing, kite surfing, canopy, paragliding, golf at Llao Llao, trekking on a number of routes, ferry services from Puerto Rias.
+Particular places of interest in this context are the Arrayanes Peninsula, Tronador, Puerto Blest, Victoria Island and the road to the 7 Lakes.
+Other options for recreation are available at the Cerro Bayo, Lopez and Punta Negra.
+Most of the recreation facility revolves around trekking of high mountain and steep hills apart from rafting, skiing in Cerro Catedral, kayaking in Patagonia Infinita, mountain biking, rock-climbing, kite surfing, canopy, golf at Llao Llao, trekking on a number of routes, ferry services from Villa la Angostura.

 Some of the well-developed routes for mountaineering are: The climb to the Thunderer volcano, which has several trails that reach up to the large glaciers; trails to the Tronador (an extinct volcano); the trails that link the San Martin shelter and Manfredo Segre (Black Lagoon); treks to San Martín and Manfredo Segre (Laguna Negra); to Lopez and to the viewpoint of the Stone of Habsburg, the walk of Paso de las Nubes Puerto Frías linking to Pampa Linda; to the valley and the ridge of Mount Rucaco Black Gap; and to Frey and San Martín (Jakob lagoon), which passes by the edge of Cerro Catedral.

 The trekking routes have accommodation facilities at several locations and the treks depend on fitness and the distance varies from a minimum of 12 km to a maximum of 45 km involving 1-2-3 and more than 4 days of trekking.
 The treks are graded under four categories depending on the terrain and the difficulty of climbing rugged hills of heights varying from 200 to 3000 m.